erri120/OMOD-Framework/README.md

 `OMODExtractor.exe -i DarNified UI 1.3.2.omod -o output -r true -s true`

 This will extract all files from the `.omod` file.

+## Licence and 3rd Parties

+The Licence for this project can be found [here](https://github.com/erri120/OMOD-Extractor/blob/master/LICENSE).
+This project uses code from the OMM, made by Timeslip under the same licence.
+The licence for 7zip, made by Igor Pavlov, can be found [here](https://www.7-zip.org/license.txt).